-Used Trucks & Cars Under $10,000
+Best Used Trucks Under $10,000

-That’s good news if you’re selling a pick-up.
+That’s good news if you’re selling a pickup.
 But it makes finding used trucks for under $10,000 a bit more challenging.
-We’ve done a bit of the dirty work to get you started, making our recommendations for the best small truck under $10,000, best domestic truck under $10,000, best import/foreign truck under $10,000, most fuel efficient truck under $10,000, and most powerful truck under $10,000.
+We’ve done the dirty work to get you started, making our recommendations for the best small truck under $10,000, best domestic truck under $10,000, best import/foreign truck under $10,000, most fuel-efficient truck under $10,000, and most powerful truck under $10,000.

 The Best Used Small Truck under $10,000

-2002 Toyota Tacoma
+2006 Toyota Tacoma

 The Best Domestic Used Truck Under $10,000

-2011 Dodge / Ram Dakota
+2011 Ram Dakota

-Best Import Used Truck Under $10,000
+The Best Import Used Truck Under $10,000

-The Most Fuel Efficient Used Truck Under $10,000
+The Most Fuel-Efficient Used Truck Under $10,000

 The Most Powerful Used Truck Under $10,000

-Ford 2004 F-150
+2010 Ford F-150

 A champion hauler that packs plenty of options, the Ford F-150 has long been the most popular vehicle in America.
 Its 8-cylinder engine wants and needs to haul something – boats, trailers, trees or campers.
 “When it comes to technical working capacity, the F-150 can’t be beat: Properly equipped, an F-150 with the 5.4-liter V8 can tow up to 11,300 pounds and carry a 3,030-pound payload,” Edmunds says of the 2010 model.
 It gets 15 city / 21 highway mpg.